Curriculum

 Late summer

-New student orientation (homework as advised by boot camp leaders)
+New student orientation (homework as advised by orientation week student leaders)

 May include